cleur2293/labcol/README.md

-# labcol
+# LABCOL-2293
-WebexTeams bot for Collaboration lab on CLEUR 2020 live here
+Bots for WebEx Teams - create your own